Information for Trainers

 - Quality assurance (internal and external)

-Other than a brief summary sent to the referring doctor, information divulged to the Professional Support Unit (PSU) will only be shared outside of the PSU where the concerns raised are considered to be in breach of the professional and ethical guidelines of the GMC/GDC.
+Other than a brief summary sent to the referring doctor, information divulged to the Professional Support and Well-being Service (PSW) will only be shared outside of the PSW where the concerns raised are considered to be in breach of the professional and ethical guidelines of the GMC/GDC.
 This includes the need to ensure the safety of patients, self and the public as well as abide by the law.
-If the PSU believes that professional ethical principles or laws are being broken by the individual, the trainee will be advised of this and information will be shared with the Postgraduate Dean or nominated representative to determine appropriate action.
+If the PSW believe that professional ethical principles or laws are being broken by the individual, the trainee will be advised of this and information will be shared with the Postgraduate Dean or nominated representative to determine appropriate action.

-All information held by the PSU is kept in full compliance with the Data Protection Act and the NHS Code of Confidentiality.
+All information held by the PSW is kept in full compliance with GDPR, The Data Protection Act and the NHS Code of Confidentiality.